A Unified Framework with Multimodal Fine-tuning for Remote Sensing Semantic Segmentation

-To illustrate the necessity of multimodal fine-tuning, we conducted a modality analysis, with the results presented in Table~\ref{tab:modality}.
+To illustrate the necessity of multimodal fine-tuning framework, we conducted the modality and fine-tuning analysis, with the results presented in Table~\ref{tab:modality}.
 In the first experiment, we only used single-modality data and did not apply any fine-tuning mechanism, while in the second and fifth experiments, we applied standard Adapter/LoRA mechanisms to fine-tune the SAM's image encoder.
-This experiment highlights the importance and need for multimodal information and fine-tuning mechanisms.
-In the third and sixth experiments, the SAM's image encoder retained the standard Adapters but excluded the proposed MMAdapter.
-Therefore, this experiment could still extract remote sensing multimodal features independently, but it lacked crucial information fusion during the encoding process.
+These experiments highlight the importance and need for multimodal information and fine-tuning mechanisms.
+In the third and sixth experiments, the SAM's image encoder retained standard Adapter/LoRA but excluded the proposed MMAdapter/MMLoR.
+Therefore, these experiments could still extract remote sensing multimodal features independently, but they lacked crucial information fusion during the encoding process.
 The fourth and seventh experiments contain multimodal information and the proposed MMAdapter/MMLoR.

 Inspection of Table~\ref{tab:modality} first highlights the need for fine-tuning mechanisms.
 Without Adapter or LoRA, SAM struggles to effectively extract remote sensing features, leading to a significant decline in performance.
 Furthermore, the results reveal the great effectiveness of incorporating multimodal information.
 The improvement is particularly pronounced in the categories of {\em Building} and {\em Impervious surface}, which tend to have significant and stable surface elevation information.
-Additionally, this enhancement strengthens the model's ability to distinguish other categories.
+After that, this enhancement strengthens the model's ability to distinguish other categories.
 Additionally, we observe that the performance in the third experiment is lower than in the second.
 This is attributed to low-rank decomposition significantly reducing the dimensionality of task-specific information.
 Hereby, the heterogeneity between modalities complicates their fusion after the encoder.
 It highlights the challenge that improper fine-tuning poses in leveraging multimodal information.
 Our MMLoRA effectively addresses this challenge through a gradual feature fusion approach in the image encoder.

 Overall, the integration of multimodal information provides comprehensive benefits across the board.
-The introduction of the MMAdapter enables more effective utilization of DSM information, significantly enhancing the model's ability to extract and fuse multimodal information.
+The introduction of the MMAdapter and MMLoRA enables more effective utilization of DSM information, significantly enhancing the model's ability to extract and fuse multimodal information.
 As a result, the semantic segmentation performance is further improved.